ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/invertebrate/pan-trapping/pan-trapping-mapping.md

 The Pan trapping protocol records data about the site for the following feature types:

-- plant community
+- plant occurrence
-- animal specimen
+- animal community

 These observations are recorded for each site during a site visit.